rust-lang/rust/docs/user/README.md

 ./crates/ra_lsp_server`).
 This will produce a binary named `ra_lsp_server` which you should be able to use it with any LSP-compatible editor.
 We use custom extensions to LSP, so special client-side support is required to take full advantage of rust-analyzer.
-This repository contains support code for VS Code and Emacs.
+This repository contains support code for VS Code.

 ```
 $ git clone git@github.com:rust-analyzer/rust-analyzer && cd rust-analyzer